Government Report: 80% of Sandy Flood Appeals Got More Money

 - Request the insurer's complete claim file, including any engineering reports, adjuster notes, and internal correspondence.

 - If the numbers do not add up, file a formal dispute.
-The Sandy data proves that challenging a low payment works more often than not.
+The Sandy data proves that challenging a low payment usually works.

 The Broader Point